intfernandes/intfernandes/README.md

 ### &#x1F680; Experience

 Currently, I'm migrating the App [Facilita Vendas](https://play.google.com/store/apps/details?id=app.facilita&hl=pt_BR&gl=US) to Flutter.
-We've done more than half of the project, and we'll soon complete it and start developing new features &#128246;
+We've done more than half of the project.
+Soon, we'll complete it and start developing new features &#128246;

 ### &#128142; Learning